Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry: Constructing Supersymmetric Gauge Theories

-\begin{proof} To show this, we need to pushforward the sheaf of solutions to the classical equations of motion in the holomorphic Chern-Simons theory along $p$.
+\begin{proof} To show this, we need to pushforward the sheaf of solutions to the classical equations of motion in the holomorphic Chern--Simons theory along $p$.
 This sheaf is just the complex $\Omega^{0,\bullet}(X; \gg_P)$ where $X$ is the complement of the line in $N=4$ super twistor space.
 That is, the complex

-We've grouped the terms here judiciously -- they'll yield the gauge field, four spinor fields and six scalar fields we saw in section \ref{10dSYM_section} respectively (with their corresponding antifields).
+We've grouped the terms here judiciously -- they'll yield the gauge field, four spinor fields and six scalar fields we saw in Section \ref{10dSYM_section} respectively (with their corresponding antifields).
 To check this, we must compute the hypercohomology of these terms, complete with their actions of the algebra $\so(4;\CC)$.
 This becomes a little simpler after identifying $\PT \bs \bb{CP}^1$ with the total space of the rank two holomorphic vector bundle $\OO(1) \otimes S_- \to \PP(S_+)$.
 What's more, the pullback of the bundle $\OO(k)$ on $\PP(S_+)$ under the map $\pi$ is precisely the vector bundle $\OO(k)$ given by restriction from $\PT = \bb{CP}^3$.
 From this point of view we can identify

 as a sheaf on $\RR^4$.
 We then compute the hypercohomology of the right hand side, which is just the cohomology of the coefficient coherent sheaf with an additional differential.
 Indeed, we can think of the complex as bigraded by the $i$ and $j$ gradings, and the cohomology of the coefficient coherent sheaf is precisely the $E_1$ page of the spectral sequence of the double complex.
 This page has form